Berlin voters express discontent with chaotic status quo

 After the 2021 election, Franziska Giffey, who belongs to German Chancellor Olaf Scholz’s Social Democrats, led the city as Berlin’s mayor in a three-party left-wing governing coalition with the Greens and the Left party.
 The 44-year-old was running again Sunday.

 Giffey conceded after polls closed that “Berliners are not happy with the way things are now.”
-However, the exit polls leave open who will become Berlin’s next mayor as several different coalition options are possible.
+However, the projections leave open who will become Berlin’s next mayor as several different coalition options are possible.

 The Constitutional Court of Berlin, one of three German cities that is also a state in its own right, declared the 2021 state vote invalid in November.
 It said a partial rerun wouldn’t be enough “in view of the large number and severity of the election errors.”